frenetic-lang/frenetic/guide/NetCore-tutorial.md

 When we boot up the example, and try to ping h3 from h1, we are unable to connect:
 ```
-mininet> h1 ping h3
+mininet> h1 ping -c 1 h3
-^CPING 10.0.0.3 (10.0.0.3) 56(84) bytes of data.
+PING 10.0.0.3 (10.0.0.3) 56(84) bytes of data.
+From 10.0.0.1 icmp_seq=1 Destination Host Unreachable

 --- 10.0.0.3 ping statistics ---
-12 packets transmitted, 0 received, 100% packet loss, time 11029ms
+1 packets transmitted, 0 received, +1 errors, 100% packet loss, time 0ms
 ```
 One good method to track down bugs in NetCore programs is using wireshark.
-However, another technique is to embed *queries* in to NetCore programs themselves.  <code>monitorPackets( pred )</code>
+However, another technique is to embed *queries* in to NetCore programs themselves.  <code>monitorPackets("id")</code>
+is a policy that sends all packets it receives to the controller, as opposed to forwarding them along a data path.
+The controller prints the packets to terminal prefixed by the string "id".

-is a policy that siphons off packets to the controller and prints them to the terminal, dropping all other packets.
-For instance, If we augment the broken variant of example 3 with a monitor, we can begin to diagnose the problem:
+Typically, when one monitors a network, one does so *in parallel* with some standard forwarding policy; one would like the packets to go *two* places:  the controller, for inspection, and to whatever regular host they are otherwise destined for.
+For instance, if we augment the broken variant of example 3 with several monitoring clauses, composed in parallel with our router, we can begin to diagnose the problem:
 ```
 let monitored_network =
-  router + monitorPackets(switch=2)
+    router
+  + if switch = 2 && frameType = ip then monitorPackets("s2")
+  + if switch = 3 && frameType = ip then monitorPackets("s3")
 ```
-We use parallel composition here as we wish to make two copies of a packet: one copy is processed forwarded by the router and another copy is processed by the monitor.

 To see what happens, start up a controller running <code>tut4.nc</code>
 ```
-> frenetic tut4.nc
+$ frenetic tut4.nc
 ```
 Now, inside mininet, ping host h3 from h1:
 ```
-mininet> h1 ping h3
+mininet> h1 ping -c 1 h3
-^CPING 10.0.0.3 (10.0.0.3) 56(84) bytes of data.

---- 10.0.0.3 ping statistics ---
-7 packets transmitted, 0 received, 100% packet loss, time 6039ms
 ```
-In your controller terminal, you should see a stream of packets being received at switch 2.
+In your controller terminal, you should see a packet received at switch 2, but no packets received at switch 3.
 ```
-...
-Packet (ae:3d:a5:8a:d5:e1, 1e:b0:be:9b:99:2b, 2048, none, 0, Not yet implemented) on switch 2 port 2 matched filter switch = 2
-Packet (ae:3d:a5:8a:d5:e1, 1e:b0:be:9b:99:2b, 2048, none, 0, Not yet implemented) on switch 2 port 2 matched filter switch = 2
-Packet (ae:3d:a5:8a:d5:e1, 1e:b0:be:9b:99:2b, 2048, none, 0, Not yet implemented) on switch 2 port 2 matched filter switch = 2
+[s2] packet dlSrc=6a:a7:14:74:c8:95,dlDst=6a:aa:1c:52:e6:8f,nwSrc=10.0.0.1,nwDst=10.0.0.3,ICMP echo response on switch 2 port 2
 ```
 So the packets are arriving at switch 2.
 If you adjust your monitor to monitor switch 3, you'll see the packets don't make it.